 ...who, although He (Jesus) existed in the form of God, did not regard equality with God a thing to be grasped, but emptied Himself, taking the form of a bond-servant, and being made in the likeness of men.
 And being found in appearance as a man, He humbled Himself by becoming obedient to the point of death, even death on a cross.
 NASB®

 The meaning of Philippians 2:6-8:

-In the phrase but emptied Himself, the Greek word emptied means - to empty oneself, to divest oneself of rightful dignity by descending to an inferior condition, to abase (humiliate) oneself.
+In Philippians 2:7 the phrase but emptied Himself - the Greek word emptied means to empty oneself, to divest oneself of rightful dignity by descending to an inferior condition, to abase or humiliate oneself.

 Just consider Who Jesus is, and then realize that He literally divested Himself of His glory, power and privilege as God, and voluntarily allowed Himself to be humiliated as our suffering servant to the point of even dying on the cross.
 This is an incredible reality that still amazes me.
 I don't know about you, but I try my best not to be humiliated.
 So the thought that the One True God was willing to be humiliated for me, humbles me.
 It makes me want to love and serve Him as He does me.
 You too?